 All the components which connect to the ground are connected together from common traces.
 This is common in old PCBs and simple PCBs.

 This is the most common practice in PCB designing.
 The free space of the PCB which is not utilized by traces or components is covered from the ground place.
 This method significantly improves the thermal characteristics of the PCB and also helps to reduce electromagnetic interference (EMI).

 This method is used in multilayer PCBs.
 Components are connected to the ground plane by grounding vias.
 Can be found in dense complex PCBs with 3 and above layers.

 - Method Four: Grounding Electrical Power Systems

 In power system installations all earth connections are connected to an earth bus bar.
 This bus bar is connected to an earth conductor which connects to an earth rod or mesh.

-Earth bus bar collects all the earth wires of all the installations to a common point.
+The Earth bus bar collects all the earth wires of all the installations to a common point.
 The earth resistance of this point should be below 5 Ohms to provide better grounding.
-High gauge wire is used to connect the Earth bus bar to earthing arrangement.
+A high gauge wire is used to connect the Earth bus bar to earthing arrangement.
 (Earth Rod and Earth mesh)

 - Method Five: Equipotential Earthing or Grounding

 Equipotential ground means that every conductive element in a protected zone should have the same ground potential.
 This is achieved by electrically connecting the chassis of equipment, metal pipes, and all earthing arrangements.
 This ensures that there is no significant potential difference between any conductive part in the zone and prevents electric shock during a fault.

 - Power Ground